afriyenn/yen-s_portfolio/README.md

 - **Category 3: Regional Performance**
 - **Category 4: Revenue Quality**

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].

-Targed SQL queries regarding various business questions can be found here [link].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].

-# Data Structure & Initial Checks
+# 1.2 Data Structure & Initial Checks

 The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
 A description of each table is as follows:
 - **Table 2:**